Bulat-Ziganshin/EasyProtoBuf/README.md

 # Documentation

-EasyProtoBuf is headers-only library.
-In order to use it, include
+EasyProtoBuf is a single-header library.
+In order to use it, include [easypb.hpp](include/easypb.hpp).
-- `<easypb.hpp>` for the entire library
-- or `<easypb/encoder.hpp>` if you only need to encode messages
-- or `<easypb/decoder.hpp>` if you only need to decode messages

 ## Encoding API